Excitonic quantum criticality: from bilayer graphene to narrow Chern bands: Acknowledgements

 \section{Acknowledgements}

-We thank Jason Alicea, Andrey Chubukov, Luca Delacr\'{e}taz, Zhiyu Dong, Dominic Else, Haoyu Guo, Adarsh Patri, \'{E}tienne Lantagne-Hurtubise, Dam Thanh Son, Alex Thomson, and Ya-Hui Zhang for related discussions.
+We thank Jason Alicea, Luca Delacr\'{e}taz, Zhiyu Dong, Dominic Else, Haoyu Guo, Bertrand Halperin, Adarsh Patri, \'{E}tienne Lantagne-Hurtubise, Dam Thanh Son, Alex Thomson, Ashvin Vishwanath, and Ya-Hui Zhang for related discussions.
+We are especially grateful to Andrey Chubukov for pointing out a misunderstanding of the existing literature on continuous ferromagnetic transitions in a previous version of this paper.
 ZDS and TS are supported by the Department of Energy under grant DE-SC0008739.
 TS was also supported partially through a Simons Investigator Award from the Simons Foundation, and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651446, TS).
 HG is supported by the Kadanoff Fellowship from the University of Chicago.